cryptarbitrage-code/historical-volatility-calculations/README.md

 # Historical Volatility Calculations
-Python code that uses historical price data to calculate and display historical volatility.
+Python code that uses historical price data to calculate and display historical volatility (close to close and Parkinson).

 <img src="images/1-overview.JPG">

 The first chart shows the historical volatility, calculated over various periods, using the close to close method.
-The second chart compares the volatility using close to close and Parkinson.
+The second chart compares the volatility using the close to close and Parkinson methods.
 It does this for a single selected period.
 It is also possible to overlay the underlying price on this chart as well.

 Go to https://github.com/cryptarbitrage-code/historical-volatility-calculations for the latest code.